 The TRN field structure containing the Secure TRN Sequences in EDMGz secure ranging PPDU is shown in Figure 175 with P=0, M=[TBD], and N=0.

 In an EDMGz secure ranging PPDU, all TRN subfields of all TRN-Units shall be transmitted using the same AWV as the preamble and data field of the PPDU.
-Each TRN-Unit shall have one TRN subfield that contains Secure TRN Sequences.
+Each TRN-Unit shall have TBD TRN subfield that contains Secure TRN Sequences.

-Figure aac: TRN field structure of an EDMGz secure ranging PPDU.

 29.9.3.6 TRN subfield definition for EDMGz secure ranging PPDU